Post overview: Best Breweries in Brooklyn, New York

 TALEA Beer Co.
 (Greenpoint)

-What happens when two well-established women quit uninspiring corporate careers and take on an industry predominantly run by men?
+What happens when two determined women quit uninspiring corporate careers and take on an industry predominantly run by men?
 They end up opening one of the best breweries in Brooklyn, to no one’s surprise.

-TALEA (pronounced tah-lay-uh) Beer Co. is the passion project of Tara and LeAnn (the brewery’s name is a blend of their first names), an endevour they took on because they wanted to make craft brew more approachable and inclusive.
+TALEA (pronounced tah-lay-uh) Beer Co. is the passion project of Tara and LeAnn (the brewery’s name is a blend of their first names), an endeavor they took on because they wanted to make craft brew more approachable and inclusive.

 In addition to the creative brews pouring into every glass, my biggest reason for considering TALEA Beer Co. one of the best breweries in NYC is the welcoming atmosphere.
 Everyone is embraced and everyone leaves happy.